 RON95 petrol price to be floated weekly

-The direct effect of this will be that the petrol price of RON95 is likely to go up, given that the government will no longer be subsidising fuel for all RON95 users.
+The direct effect of this will be that the petrol price of RON95 is likely to go up.
 Minister Saifuddin Nasution Ismail has stated that the lifting of the price cap will be done in "gradual" stages, but it is uncertain how exactly this will be carried out come 2020.
 This also means that the price of RON95 will be subject to a weekly price float in order to reflect the current market prices, similar to the RON97 fuel currently.

 What about East Malaysia?